Lucifier129/rust-ray-tracing-demo/README.md

 # rust-ray-tracing-demo
-The rust implementation of &lt;Ray Tracing in One Weekend>
+The rust implementation of [<Ray Tracing in One Weekend>](https://raytracing.github.io/books/RayTracingInOneWeekend.html)